hapticssymposium-org/hs2026/site/content/program/postersessions.md

 * WIP19	Intracortical Microstimulation of the Human Somatosensory Cortex Can Evoke a Variety of Long-Term Electrode-Specific Tactile Qualities
   * Cecile S. Verbaarschot, Vahagn Karapetyan, Christopher L. Hughes, Charles M. Greenspon, Sliman J. Bensmaia, Robert A. Gaunt
 * WIP20	Democratizing Arm Proprioception Assessment with a Webcam
   * Guillem Cornella, David J. Reinkensmeyer
+&nbsp;
 * WIP21	Why Don't We Know Where Our Fingers Are?
 A Large-Scale Finger Proprioception Experiment
   * Caitlin Callaghan, David J. Reinkensmeyer
 * WIP22	A Novel Robotic Thumb Proprioception Assessment Reveals Thumb Localization Is Coarse, Biased, and Rapidly Modified by Experience